Mechanism of self-organization in point vortex system: Conclusion

-It was reported that a sinh-Poisson equilibrium state is observed in a 2D Navier-Stokes system with finite Reynolds number \cite{Montgomery1993,Li1996,Li1997}.
-It is possible that the diffusion term in the Navier-Stokes equation may involve a drift-like effect in a certain range of the Reynolds number.
+It was reported that a sinh-Poisson equilibrium state is observed in a 2D Navier-Stokes system with finite Reynolds number \cite{Montgomery1993,Li1996,Li1997}, although the sinh-Poisson equation is derived not in a continuous fluid system but in a discretized point vortex system \cite{Joyce}.
+It is conjectured that the collision term in the Navier-Stokes equation implicitly involves a turbulent drift-like effect at high Reynolds number in addition to the turbulent diffusion.

 There are several outstanding issues remaining.
 First, the final formulae (\ref{eqn:final-D}) and (\ref{eqn:final-V}) include unknown parameters $k_{min}$ and $L$.
 Second, the integrals in (\ref{eqn:final-D}) for ${\sf D}_s$ and (\ref{eqn:final-V}) for $\vec{V}_s$ contain the divergent integrand, although combined terms $\bGamma_{s} = \bGamma_{s+} + \bGamma_{s-}$ are regularized.
 A method to resolve this problem may be to introduce a corrective effect, some kind of screening.
 Third, the obtained diffusion flux does not conserve the inertia (\ref{eqn:inertia}) for an arbitrary flow.
 If the flow is axisymmetric, the inertia conserves.
 A more rigorous justification will be needed for fixing the above issues. \ack The authors are grateful to Prof. P. H. Chavanis for helpful comments.
 This work was supported by JSPS KAKENHI Grant Number 24540400.